Earth (2007 film): Release

-The movie's tentative title was titled Planet Earth, the same as the TV series.
-In February 2005, BBC Worldwide pre-sold distribution rights to the movie to Gaumont in France, Wanda Vision in Spain, and Frenetic Films in Switzerland.
+The film's tentative title was titled Planet Earth, the same as the BBC TV series.
+In February 2005, BBC Worldwide pre-sold distribution rights to Gaumont in France, Wanda Vision in Spain, and Frenetic Films in Switzerland.

-On February 13, 2007, it was announced that Lionsgate had acquired US, UK and Australian distribution rights to the movie.
-Outside of those territories, additional companies who acquired the movie included Universum Film in Germany, GAGA Corporation in Japan, and Audio Visual Enterprises/Prooptiki in Greece.
-After this initial acquirements, Earth received its world premiere at Spain's San Sebastián International Film Festival in September 2007.
+Lionsgate Films acquired US, UK and Australian distribution rights to the film in the early 2007.
+Outside of those territories, additional companies who acquired the film included Universum Film in Germany, GAGA Corporation in Japan, and Audio Visual Enterprises/Prooptiki in Greece.
+After this initial acquirements, Earth received its world premiere at Spain's San Sebastián International Film Festival in September.
 It was released across Europe in the fourth quarter of 2007 and early 2008 to much success.

-For unknown reasons, Lionsgate never released the movie in the US as originally intended, and in April 2008, it was announced that the North American distribution rights to Earth was acquired by Walt Disney Studios.
-Disney announced that the movie would be released under their then-new Disneynature film unit, which would specialise in natural history documentaries for the first time since True-Life Adventures.
-The film was released in the US on 22 April 2009, with James Earl Jones narrating in place of Patrick Stewart.
-Walt Disney Studios Motion Pictures also acquired distribution of the movie in Canada and Latin American countries as well.
+For unknown reasons, Lionsgate never released the film in the US as originally intended, and in April 2008, the North American distribution rights to Earth were acquired by the Walt Disney Studios.
+The film was released under their then-new Disneynature film unit, which specialises in natural history documentaries for the first time since True-Life Adventures (2008).
+The film was released in the US on 22 April 2009, with James Earl Jones narrating.
+Walt Disney Studios Motion Pictures also acquired distribution of the film in Canada, Italy, Germany (under its deal with Universum Film) and Latin American countries as well.

+Walt Disney Studios Home Entertainment released the film on DVD and Blu-ray in September 2009, becoming the first film released by Disneynature to be released on both formats.

 Regional differences

-In addition to replacing Patrick Stewart with James Earl Jones as a narrator, the U.S. version uses a more dramatic soundtrack and runs only 90 minutes, compared to the original cut's 99 minutes.
+In addition to replacing Patrick Stewart with James Earl Jones as a narrator, the U.S. version uses a more dramatic soundtrack and runs only 90 minutes, compared to the original cut's 99 minutes, due to Disney holding the rights to the film.

 Reception

 Critical response

 Rotten Tomatoes reported that 87% of critics gave the film positive reviews based on 91 reviews, the second-highest score of all the Disneynature films (behind Monkey Kingdom, which has a score of 93%), with an average score of 7.2 out of 10.
-Its consensus stated: "With its spectacular and extensive footage, Earth is both informative and entertaining."
-Another review aggregator, Metacritic, which assigns a normalised rating out of 100 top reviews from mainstream critics, gave an average score of 72, being a generally favourable review, based on 26 reviews.
+Its consensus states: "With its spectacular and extensive footage, Earth is both informative and entertaining".
+Another review aggregator, Metacritic, gave an average score of 72, being a generally favourable review, based on 26 reviews.